 A copy of the Pupil Acceptable Use Agreement is attached to this permission form, so that you are aware of the school expectations.
-Parents are requested to sign the permission form below to show their support of the school in this important aspect of the school's work.
-If you have any concerns or would like some explanation, please contact the school.
+Parents are requested to sign the permission form below to show their support of the school and agreement to the Parent/Carer acceptable Use Agreement

-I know that my child has discussed and signed an Acceptable Use Agreement and has received, or will receive, Online Safety education to help them understand the importance of safe use of technology and the internet.
+I agree to the Parent/Carer Acceptable Use Agreement.
+I know that my child has discussed an Acceptable Use Agreement and has received, or will receive, Online Safety education.